What Are Commercial Ice Makers?

 As the name suggests, flake ice consists of small slivers of ice that are flaked off to provide a packable ice perfect for displays.
 Flake ice packs together well and effectively chills down products on display, from seafood in groceries stores to food in a salad bar.

 Molding ice around the product allows more even cooling results.
-Since flake ice is soft, the product is less likely to scratch or bruise.
+Since flake ice is soft, the product is less likely to scratch or bruise food products.
 Flake ice can enhance the visual appeal of product displays while maintaining safe food temperatures.

 - Blended Cocktails